Vimperk: History

 The whole area was covered by deep forest until the middle of the 13th century, when the Vimperk Castle was founded.
 The castle was most likely founded by King Ottokar II to protect the border and the new branch of the Golden Trail, the important trade route from Passau to Bohemia.
 In the 1260s, Ottokar II lent the manor and the castle, which included the walled fortress with a tower house and a palace, to the noble family of Janovic.
 In 1370, the properties of Janovic family forfeited to the royal crown.

-From the end of the 14th century, Vimperk manor was a property of the noblemen Kaplíři of Sulevice.
+From the end of the 14th century, the Vimperk estate was a property of the Kaplíř of Sulevice noble family.
 During their rule, the settlement and the castle were merged into a single fortified unit and an outpost, mighty round tower Haselburg, was built.
-Despite the era of Hussite Wars, Vimperk prospered, and in 1479, it was granted the town rights by King Vladislaus II.
-After it was owned by Malovci of Chýnov for a short period, Vimperk was acquired by the Rosenberg family in the 16th century.
-During their rule, tha trade on the Golden Trail reached its peak.
-Probably during the 16th century the castle began to be rebuilt into the Renaissance chateau.
+Despite the era of the Hussite Wars, Vimperk prospered, and in 1479, it was granted the town rights by King Vladislaus II.
+After it was owned by the Malovec of Chýnov family for a short period, Vimperk was acquired by the Rosenberg family in the 16th century.
+During their rule, the trade on the Golden Trail reached its peak.
+Probably during the 16th century the castle began to be rebuilt into the Renaissance residence.

 During the war in 1547 led by Czech Protestants against the King Ferdinand I, the citizens of Vimperk sided with the Czech Protestants.
 After Ferdinand's eventual triumph he gained Vimperk among his spoils. in 1553 he sold Vimperk to Jáchym of Hradec, but it was seized by William of Rosenberg.
-William's brother Peter Vok of Rosenberg (the last member of the Rosenberg family) sold the town in 1601 to Volf Novohradský of Kolovraty, who sided with the Czech Protestants during the rebellion of 1618.
-On 10 July 1619 Vimperk Castle was occupied by the imperial forces under Illow.
-On 22 and 23 October 1619, the castle and town were regained by Protestant forces under Arnošt of Mannsfeld, but the main castle was horribly damaged as a consequence of the battle.
+William's brother Peter Vok of Rosenberg (the last member of the Rosenberg family) sold the town in 1601 to Volf Novohradský of Kolowrat, who sided with the Czech Protestants during the rebellion of 1618.